 - 2021, Missouri: $2,800,000 Verdict.
 A man was rear-ended on I-44.
 He suffered a C3-4 injury.
 The man underwent a disc replacement three years later.
 He experienced residual neck pain.
 The man alleged negligence against the at-fault driver.
 He claimed he failed to slow down for traffic and maintain an appropriate lookout.
 The St. Louis County jury awarded $2,800,000.

 - 2021, Missouri: $3,000,000 Settlement.
-A 33-year-old motorcyclist was struck by a delivery van.
+A delivery van struck a 33-year-old motorcyclist.
 He suffered right leg and left arm fractures.
 The man underwent multiple repair procedures.
 He alleged negligence against the delivery van driver.
-The man claimed he made an unsafely left turn and failed to watch the road.
+The man claimed he made an unsafe left turn and failed to watch the road.
 He also made a vicarious liability claim.
 This case settled for $3,000,000.

 - 2021, Missouri: $300,000 Verdict.
 A woman was rear-ended.
 She suffered multiple disc bulges.
 The woman alleged negligence against the at-fault driver.
 She claimed she failed to watch the road.
 The St. Charles County jury awarded $300,000.

 - 2021, Missouri: $2,000,000 Verdict.
 A Canadian truck driver delivered a combine header to a farm implement dealership.
 A forklift helped unload it.
 The combine header fell and fatally struck the man’s head.
-The man’s widow alleged negligence against the farm implement dealership.
-She claimed it used inadequate equipment and improperly trained staff on how to use them.
+The man’s widow hired a Missouri truck accident lawyer who filed a lawsuit in Linneus alleging negligence against the farm implement dealership.
+She claimed it used inadequate equipment and improperly trained staff to use them.
 The Linn County jury awarded $2,000,000.